 - Lockdown: This action protects students and staff from a threat inside or outside the building.
 This response involves students remaining in a secure location in the building, locking the doors, and remaining out of sight.

-It is not possible to practice every situation which may occur but we require schools to simulate a number of different scenarios.
+While it is not possible to practice every situation that may occur, school emergency response teams simulate a number of different scenarios.
 The safety teams use these experiences to review their procedures and refine their responses to meet the unique circumstances of their building and student population.